Teach Beside Me

 There are even some awesome virtual homeschool conferences now!

-8. Outsource subjects you are terrified of!
-You don’t have to do it all!
-Find city classes or teams, online classes or local tutors if needed.
+8. Outsource subjects you are terrified of! (ahem, mathematics) You don’t have to do it all!
+Find city classes or teams, online classes or a local tutor if needed.

 Involve grandparents (my favorite) or friends.
+Everyone has something they are an expert at!
+Let them teach, too.
 It’s ok!
 No guilt required.

 When your kids get to high school age, this may especially be important.

-9. Plan your day.
+9. Plan your homeschool days.
 Do not over plan and don’t try so hard to model the public school or the perfect private school down the road.
+Get out some calendars and map it out. (pencil in assignments, because it is sure to change.)
 Here is a simple homeschool schedule to help you with that part!
 Here is another easy one.
+Remember to bring in your child’s interests as you plan.
+This is one of the best parts of homeschooling!

 Or grab my full printable Ultimate Homeschool Planner!